Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 prior to the effective date of funding approval and the satisfaction

-Contact the city of Kalispell_ Community Developmen
+Contact the City of Kalispell__ Community Development

 Department,